sybrew/the-seo-framework/readme.txt

 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.
 			* This might affect search presence of the pages until the new IDs have been processed by the search engine, like Google and Bing.
 	* **Improved:**
+		* Sped up URL generation two-fold.
+We've rewritten the code from the ground up.
+		* The Canonical URL should now always be compatible with any plugin, out of the box.
 		* Password protected posts and pages no longer show up in the sitemap.
 		* The homepage in-post SEO settings box now links to the settings page when the user can view those options.
 		* When TSF's database needs upgrading, it now requires fewer database calls.